7 mistakes when choosing window coverings

 While we don’t want you to feel limited to white-only, we support the idea that you should take the exterior view into consideration.
 Sometimes matching blinds, shades, draperies or curtains throughout the entire home fits your style perfectly.
 If so, great!
 Then it’s a matter of choosing the right color, texture and style that fits your home’s cohesive design.

 If you have different members of your family wanting different styles in their spaces, or you just want some variety, cohesiveness from the outside is still possible.
-If you’re going the drapery route, this could mean all white backings or white linings with the varying designs only visible from the inside of the home.
-You could even have all white shades or shutters and allow the interior draperies to serve mainly as design features.
+If you’re going the drapery route, this could mean all-white backings or white linings with varying designs only visible from the inside of the home.
+You could even have all-white shades or shutters and allow the interior draperies to serve mainly as design features.

-These are just 6 of the most common mistakes we see, and often what we’re called in to remedy!
+These are just seven of the most common mistakes we see, and often what we’re called in to remedy!

 Browse our blog for even more design tips, or give us a call and visit our showroom for more expert help.
-Hiring our designers will allow you to create the custom look YOU want hand-in-hand with someone who knows all these rules and will help you avoid common mistakes.
+Hiring our designers will allow you to create the custom look you want together with someone who knows all these rules and will help you avoid common mistakes.